 Wills, Trusts, & Estate Planning

-To ensure that your assets are awarded to the specific people you choose, at the time you want, you need a customized estate plan created just for you by your estate planning attorney.
-For example, if you want your children to receive all of your money, but only after they turn 25, we can ensure that happens.
+To ensure that your assets get to the specific people you choose, at the time you want, you need a customized estate plan created just for you by your estate planning attorney.
+For example, if you want your children to receive all of your money, but only after they turn 25, a properly drafted estate plan can ensure that happens.
 An estate planning attorney like Samantha J. Fitzgerald can also provide the legal documents that allow your loved ones to make decisions on your behalf should you ever become unable to make those decisions yourself.